vineethgovind/DL-projects/Automatic Ticket Assignment/Readme.md

 The goal is to build a classifier that can classify the tickets by analyzing text

 Milestones:This project has 2 milestones.
-Milestone:1.
+Milestone 1:
-Problem interpretation
+Problem interpretation,
-Understand the data
+Understand the data,
-Make an abstract or an overview based on your approach Break the problem into smaller tasks
+Make an abstract or an overview based on your approach, Break the problem into smaller tasks,
-Data analysis and preprocessing
+Data analysis and preprocessing ,
-Include any insightful visualization
+Include any insightful visualization ,
-Share and explain particularly meaningful features, interactions or summary of data Display examples to input in your model
+Share and explain particularly meaningful features, interactions or summary of data, Display examples to input in your model,
-Explain changes to be incorporated into data so that it becomes ready for the model.
-Modeling-What kind of neural network you have used and why?
-What progress you have made towards your intended solution?
+Explain changes to be incorporated into data so that it becomes ready for the model, Modeling-What kind of neural network you have used and why?, What progress you have made towards your intended solution?,

-2nd Milestone.
+2nd Milestone:
-Model evaluationDescribe how you will proceed with the analysis Compare different models and choose which model to use Do hyper-parameter tuning of your model
+Model evaluationDescribe how you will proceed with the analysis, Compare different models and choose which model to use, Do hyper-parameter tuning of your model,
 How will you build on your initial analysis to increase the accuracy of your model?